bantech-ae/ai-chatbot-wiki/wiki/android.md

-# Bantech AI Chatbot Android SDK - `com.bantech:chatlib`
+# Bantech AI Chatbot Android SDK - `BantechChatLibrary`

 The **Bantech Chat Library** provides an easy way to integrate the Bantech AI Chatbot into your Android app using a lightweight `WebView` component.
 It supports both guest and authenticated sessions, real-time socket communication, and secure API integration.